brandonchaffee/demopera/docs/appendix.rst

 Contract            ``GenericStorage.sol``

-Description         | Mapping of orgs as idenitified by the address of the creator, organizing all information
+Description         | Mapping of organizations as identified by the address of the creator, organizing all
-                    | pertraining to an organization.
+                    | information pertaining to an organization.

 Type                mapping of ``address`` to **GSs3**
 ================    ====================================================